Published on December 10th, 2013 | by Ruben0

 Mouth: again more mature.
 Drier and further away from regular wine.
 Plenty of nutty notes (almonds, brazil nuts) as well as a slightly tangy hint of olive juice.
 Medium salinity, medium acidity too.
 A light hint of old wood in the finish.

 Availability: pretty good, you’ll probably find one or more stores in your country.
-Around € 11 for a full bottle or € 7 for a half bottle.
+Around € 12-15 for a full bottle or € 7 for a half bottle.
+Check Master of Malt for international shipping.

 Summary: Very typical, balanced Manzanilla with plenty of flor notes and a wide array of flavours.
 Slightly more to my liking than Las Medallas.
 Overall this is authentic sherry, no wonder Argüeso is renowned for its Manzanilla.